petrovoleh/td-unity-game/README.md

 ## Introduction

 This repository contains the source code for a Tower Defense 2D game with strategy and AI features.
 The game is developed using Unity Game Engine and C# programming language.
 This README provides an overview of the project structure, design choices, and functionality.
+The video game is a top-down 2D Tower Defense game.
+Made for Windows desktop devices.
+The theme of our game is magic.
+The enemies of the player are fantasy monsters, whereas the towers are magical wizards.
+The Video game consists of many waves, the player loses the game if the monsters reach the end of the level, as one monster damages a specified amount of Health Points and if it reaches 0 the game ends.
+The enemies and wizards all have special abilities that either help the player or do not.

 ## Preface